 They searched with every fiber of their being to find answers, gain insight about treatment, and take with them a glimmer of hope that the current psychotic state of their daughter would only be temporary.
 They hoped they could understand what living with bipolar disorder really meant, and they hoped that I would one day return to being the carefree and outgoing girl they’d always known.
 But hope is different from faith.

 Hope means that you have a want and desire for a certain thing to happen.
 They had that.
 What they didn’t have was faith.
 They didn’t have complete trust or confidence that what I was going through would get better, and that there could be a life ahead for me that was bright and fulfilling.
+Their interaction with the "system" and articles about mental illness splashed online did not give much cause for faith in recovery.
 It may have taken my parents time, but faith was worth the wait.
 It’s what has kept my family glued together over the years.

-You deserve to have both hope and faith.
-You’re just as deserving of patience, validation, encouragement and guidance as your child who is struggling.
+As a parent, you deserve to have both hope and faith.
+You’re just as deserving of the patience, validation, encouragement and guidance as your child.
 Their pain and frustration does not end where you begin, and you know that more than anyone.
 Their suffering travels like bolts of lightening through your arms and into your chest, as if you were experiencing the highs and lows right along with them.
 Know that your child’s experience with mental illness does not have to define you, your family, or your child.
 Healing and maintaining balance throughout life is absolutely possible…for everyone.

 Here are 10 suggestions to help you navigate the next steps through your child's mental illness.
-My family and I were learning as we went, and it's okay if you are too...
+My family and I were learning (and crying, and laughing, and screaming) as we went, and it's okay if you are too...

 1. Your child’s mental illness is not a direct reflection of your parenting or love for them.